port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 ![Only Production Envs](../../../static/img/software-catalog/blueprint/onlyNotProductionEnvs.png)

-:point_up: only the environments which are not with the role "production" will appear in the dropdown. :point_up:
+:point_up: only the environments whose type is not `production` will appear in the dropdown. :point_up:

 ### Filter the dropdown's available options based on properties of the user that execute the action